hunterward98/java_game/UI_IMPROVEMENTS.md

 ## Testing

 Run the game and verify:
-- ✓ Inventory and equipment stay centered when player moves
+- [x] Inventory and equipment stay centered when player moves
-- ✓ UIs resize properly when window changes
+- [x] UIs resize properly when window changes
-- ✓ Font appears pixel-perfect (no blurring/stretching)
+- [x] Font appears pixel-perfect (no blurring/stretching)
-- ✓ Debug console font is pixel-perfect
+- [x] Debug console font is pixel-perfect
-- ✓ All tooltips use consistent font
+- [x] All tooltips use consistent font

 ## Font Integration Checklist